 The Bellevue College Residence Hall is a smoke free community.
 The use of tobacco, electronic cigarettes, and related products is prohibited, including twenty-five (25) feet from entrances, exits, windows that open, and ventilation intakes of any building owned, leased, or operated by the College.

 Who can I contact if I have a concern?

-For all concerns, residents can contact their Resident Assistant or the front desk, then the Residence Director.
+For all concerns, residents can contact their Resident Assistant or the Housing front desk.